aatxaerandio/Galaxy_Workflow_for_Genomic_Analysis/README.md

 Introduction to Galaxy
 This practical aims to familiarize you with the Galaxy user interface.
 It will teach you how to perform basic tasks such as importing data, running tools, working with histories, creating workflows, and sharing your work.

-# Galaxy Workflow for bacterial genomes
+### Galaxy Workflow for bacterial genomes
 ## Introduction
-This practical aims to It will guide you to perform tasks such as importing data, workinf eith histories, reunning your analysis and downloading your results.
-This tutorial is for those who are newbies in genomics and bioindormtics, in order to ease the analysis of WGS data.
+This practical aims to It will guide you to perform tasks such as importing data, working with histories, running your analysis and downloading your results.
+This tutorial is for those who are newbies in genomics and bioinformatics, in order to ease the analysis of WGS data.
 This Galaxy Workflow for WGS data aims to perform an automated and complete characterization of bacterial genomes including; genome annotation, species identification, serotype prediction, antimicrobial resistance prediction, virulence-related genes and plasmid replicon detection, core-genome-based or single nucleotide polymorphism (SNP)-based phylogenetic clustering and sequence typing.
 ## Installation
 No installation steps are required, just download the XXXXXX.ga file and upload to your personal Galaxy account.